suzyeaston/budgetinvancity/README.md

 # 🌌 Budget In Vancity- A Budget Tracker Inspired by Vancouver

 ## 🚀 Overview
 Embark on a cosmic journey to manage your finances with **Budget In Vancity**!
-This Bash script for macOS is a way to navigate through the galaxy of budgeting.
-Track your expenses, and manage your budget like Jem and the Rockers
+This Bash script for macOS navigates through the galaxy of budgeting, bringing the flair of Jem and the Rockers to your financial management.
+Track your expenses, view real-time totals, and get alerts for upcoming dues, all with a fun, interactive twist!

 ## 🌟 Features
-- 🛸 **Add New Entries**: Log your expenses with details such as amount, category, and payment method.
+- 🛸 **Add New Entries**: Log your expenses with details such as amount, category, payment method, and more.
 - 👀 **View All Entries**: Check out your financial journey in a formatted log.
 - 💥 **Delete All Entries**: Clear your slate for a fresh financial start.
 - 📁 **Version Control**: Archive old data and start new logs.
 - 📊 **Calculate Totals**: Analyze your spending over specific time periods.
+- 🌠 **Display Total Expenses**: Get real-time updates on your total expenses at any point.
+- 🔮 **Highlight Upcoming Dues**: Stay ahead with alerts on dues coming up in the next week.

 ## 🛠 Getting Started